 SOURCE: ”After Four Centuries the World's Fair.
 The Discovery of America to be commemorated by an International Exposition.
 Chicago, ILL., U.S.A.
 1893” – Published by: Department of Publicity and Promotion.
 World's Columbian Exposition, Chicago 1891.

 The art world supported him against the committee action, but to no avail.
-Saint-Gaudens made a model which eliminated the figure altogether, retaining only the inscription.
-This last model was the one adapted by Mint engraver Charles F. Barber for the final design.
+Saint-Gaudens made a model that eliminated the figure altogether, retaining only the inscription.
+This last model was the one adopted by Mint engraver Charles F. Barber for the final design.
 Saint-Gaudens’ design of Columbus for the obverse, however, was retained.
 Louis Saint-Gaudens assisted his brother with this commission.

-OVER 100 BOOKS AND DOCUMENTS ABOUT THE 1893 WORLD'S COLUMBIAN EXPOSITION IN THE DIGITAL RESEARCH LIBRARY OF ILLINOIS HISTORY®.
+OVER 100 BOOKS AND DOCUMENTS ABOUT THE 1893 WORLD'S COLUMBIAN EXPOSITION IN MY DIGITAL RESEARCH LIBRARY OF ILLINOIS HISTORY®.